 \section{Abstract}

-We consider the problem where multiple rigid convex polygonal objects rest in randomly placed positions and orientations on a planar surface visible from an overhead camera.
-The objective is to efficiently grasp and transport all objects into a bin.
-Specifically, we explore multi-object push-grasps where multiple objects are pushed together before the grasp can occur.
-We provide necessary conditions for multi-object push-grasps and apply these to filter inadmissible grasps in a novel multi-object grasp planner.
+We consider a novel problem where multiple rigid convex polygonal objects rest in randomly placed positions and orientations on a planar surface visible from an overhead camera.
+The objective is to efficiently grasp and transport all objects into a bin using multi-object push-grasps, where multiple objects are pushed together to facilitate multi-object grasping.
+We provide necessary conditions for frictionless multi-object push-grasps and apply these to filter inadmissible grasps in a novel multi-object grasp planner.
 We find that our planner is 19 times faster than a Mujoco simulator baseline.
 We also propose a picking algorithm that uses both single- and multi-object grasps to pick objects.
-In physical grasping experiments, compared to a single-object picking baseline, we find that the multi-object grasping system achieves 13.6\% higher grasp success and is 59.9\% faster.
-See \url{https://sites.google.com/view/multi-object-grasping} for videos, code, and data.
+In physical grasping experiments comparing performance with a single-object picking baseline, we find that the frictionless multi-object grasping system achieves 13.6\% higher grasp success and is 59.9\% faster, from 212 PPH to 340 PPH.
+See \url{https://sites.google.com/view/multi-object-grasping} for videos and code.